ikapelyukhin/repomd-parser/README.md

 ## Caveats

-* Relies on the file name to determine if the file is compressed (automatically decompresses `.gz` files)
+* Relies on the file extension to determine if the file is compressed (automatically decompresses `.gz` and `.zst` files)

 ## Development